tc39/notes/meetings/2016-05/may-23.md

 MM: any objections?

-MS: Were you concerned about compat, DE?
+MLS: Were you concerned about compat, DE?

 DE: No, I was concerned about compat for other proposals.
 I think this will probably work.